Privacy Rights Clearinghouse

 - There are 3 nationwide credit bureaus (Equifax, Experian, and TransUnion).
 You can obtain a free credit report from each credit bureau once every 12 months.
 Order your free reports online at www.annualcreditreport.com , download the Annual Credit Report Request form to mail in your request, or call (877) 322-8228.

-- To monitor your credit reports year round, order your report from a different credit bureau every four months.
+- To monitor your credit reports year round, you can order your report from a different credit bureau every four months.

 - Learn more by reading PRC Fact Sheet 6 .